christophergandrud/drlearner/README.md

 each individual, even when we only observe a subset of covariates $A$ where $A \subseteq X$.

-### Doubly Robust Learner (DR Learner)
+### Doubly Robust Learner (DR Learner) with sample splitting

 [Kennedy (2022, 10)](https://arxiv.org/pdf/2004.14497.pdf) proposes
-using sample slitting to estimate the conditional average treatment effects using the following algorithm:
+using doubly robust learning with sample slitting to estimate the conditional average treatment effects.
+He proposes the following
+algorithm:

 Let $(D^n_1,D^n_2)$ be two independent samples of $n$ observations of the data mentioned in the set up.